 Further Mathematics is not that difficult but poses a problem even for those who enjoy maths: you have to study.
 With AS Maths, once you have confidently mastered a technique, say max/min problems, it is not really necessary to ‘revise’.
 For A level Maths you must spend a little time memorising trigonometric identities (at least you should) or refreshing your understanding of parametric integration.
 But in general, provided you practise a lot you will be fine come the exam.
 For Further Mathematics this process of refreshing is essential.

 You will learn more about vectors, transformations and, if you choose to, hyperbolic functions which together provide a foothold on the mountain leading to Einstein’s general theory of relativity.
 You will also delve more deeply into the theory of complex numbers, culminating with an elegant introduction to complex transformations.
-Interestingly FP1 and FP2 or FP3 are the only compulsory modules; you have a wealth of choice and can avoid mechanics or statistics (but not both) should one or the other not butter your bread.
+Interestingly there are only two compulsory modules, core further mathematics 1 and 2; you have a wealth of choice and can avoid mechanics or statistics should one or the other not appeal.

 Generally studying Further Maths is a good idea if you like maths but a nightmare if you don’t.